natzcam/firepeer/README.md

     }
     ```

     Signaling data is exchanged in `/peers/$uid/$id/$otherUid/$otherId`.
-Security rules ensure that only the intended users can access signalling data and the signals are valid.
+Security rules ensure that only intended users can access signalling data and signals are valid.

     > Shortcut: `https://console.firebase.google.com/project/<YOUR_PROJECT_ID>/database/rules`

 3. Enable your prefered sign-in method in the firebase console.
-Firepeer requires authentication so at the very least you have to select [anonymous authentication](https://firebase.google.com/docs/auth/web/anonymous-auth).
+Firepeer requires authentication, so at the very least, you have to select [anonymous authentication](https://firebase.google.com/docs/auth/web/anonymous-auth).

     > Shortcut: `https://console.firebase.google.com/project/<YOUR_PROJECT_ID>/authentication/providers`